eelisl/farm-data/README.md

 - frontend can be found at "localhost:3000"

-## Configurations

-### Git repo

-Clone this git repo to your preferred directory.

-### Database

-- import a mysql database dump in "data" folder
-- change .env file to represent your preferred mysql database (.env file provided in the email)

 ## Tests

-- All the tests were manual because of time constraints.
+All the tests were manual because of time constraints.
 I started writing some Jest tests at first, but scrapped it, because in order to deliver a MVP and because the app is quite simple, manual tests are the best way to go

 ### How I would've tested, if I was making this to a paying client?